mbrukman/a-conceptual-overview-of-asyncio/readme.md

 ## Motivation

-I've used `asyncio` a couple times in work-related projects.
-It came up again recently for a web-socket related effort I'm exploring.
-I felt I had a somewhat fragmented and ultimately fairly weak mental-model of how `asyncio` actually works.
-The official `asyncio` docs provide pretty decent documentation for each specific function, but, in my opinion, lack a cohesive overview of the package's design and functionality to help the user make informed decisions about which tool in the `asyncio` tool-kit they ought to grab, or to recognize when `asyncio` is the entirely wrong tool-kit.
+I've used `asyncio` a couple times now, but never really felt confident in my mental-model of how it works and how I can best use it.
+The official `asyncio` docs provide decent-enough documentation for each specific function in the package, but, in my opinion, lack a cohesive overview of the design and functionality to help the user make informed decisions about which tool in the `asyncio` tool-kit they ought to grab, or to recognize when `asyncio` is the entirely wrong tool-kit.
 This is my attempt to fill that gap.

 There were a few blog-posts, stack-overflow discussons and other writings about `asyncio` that I found helpful, but didn't fully provide what I was looking for.
 I've linked the ones I enjoyed and/or found useful below.